avniproject/avni-webapp/README.md

 There are two possible ways to setup Avni Webapp for development:

 1. Connect to the Hosted API Server: This is the easiest and fastest way to get started.
-You don’t need to set up a local PostgreSQL database or Java API server.
+You don't need to set up a local PostgreSQL database or Java API server.
 This method is lightweight and ideal for contributors who want to focus on the webapp without worrying about backend dependencies.
 2. Set Up a Local Development Environment: This involves setting up a local PostgreSQL database and running the Java API server locally.
-It’s more resource-intensive and complex but may be necessary for certain testing.
+It's more resource-intensive and complex but may be necessary for certain testing.

 ### 1. Setup to connect to hosted API Server (Samanvay hosted staging server)

 1. Run `make start-with-staging`
 2. Use the credentials : Username : `dummy@osc` and Password : `dummy@123`
-3. After logging in please create a new user for yourself and use that .
+3. After logging in please create a new user for yourself and use that.

 ### 2. Setup to connect to your local API Server